QuentinRa/blog.quentinra.dev/tools/jetbrains/clion/cmake.md

 ```

 If the name is ``prim`` then after compiling your
-CMakelist you will have it here
+CMakelist you will have here

 ![targets](targets.png)

 and you can

 1. compile
-2. select this target as the compiled one/runed one
+2. select this target as the compiled one/run one
 3. change the profile
 4. run this target